mahdimdse/pos-jarvis-release/README.md

    - Customize break intervals based on your preferences for optimal productivity.
    - Overlay screen to force taking a break.

-## What's New in v0.1.2:
+## What's New in v0.1.5:

 - **Battery Icon Indicator:**

   - Introducing a visual battery icon indicator to represent your work session progress.
   - Easily identify your current work status at a glance.
-  - Dark and Light mode with OS theme.
-  - Better performance.

 - **Enhanced User Interface:**

   - Streamlined and intuitive user interface for a seamless user experience.
   - Improved navigation and accessibility features.
+  - Detect hardware changes (display and webcam)
+  - Select from multiple webcam options
+  - Dark and Light mode with OS theme.
+  - Better performance

 - **Bug Fixes and Performance Improvements:**
   - Addressed reported issues and enhanced overall application performance.
+  - USB plugin bug fixed.

 ## How to Get Started:

-1. [Download PosJarvis](https://github.com/mahdimdse/pos-jarvis-release/releases/tag/v0.1.2) from our GitHub release page.
+1. [Download PosJarvis](https://github.com/mahdimdse/pos-jarvis-release/releases/tag/v0.1.5) from our GitHub release page.
 2. Install the application on your desktop.
 3. Open PosJarvis and customize settings to fit your work preferences.
 4. Start tracking your time, maintaining a good posture, and enjoying a more balanced work routine!